-I almost always use stock made from bones in order to get the most nutrition.
+I almost always use broth made from bones in order to get the most nutrition.
 But there may be times when you don't have bones available, or you want some vegetable broth for a meatless or Lenten meal.
 My friend and neighbor, Jeanne, just emailed me with this great kitchen tip:

 Making Vegetable Broth